abdulghanisheikh/abdulghanisheikh/README.md

 # 💫 About Me:
-Web Developer with experience in designing and developing full-stack applications.
+Full Stack Dev with experience in designing and developing full-stack applications.
 Proficient in backend technologies such as Node.js, Express, MongoDB, JavaScript and Java, and frontend technologies including React, TailwindCSS, Motion, HTML5, and CSS3, with end-to-end development exposure.
 Skilled in RESTful API development, authentication and authorization and database integration with MongoDB and I’m eager to work on